-The diagram above shows the position of the potential of the Mallawa sub-district area for agropolitan development, which is in Quadrant I, or the strategy made by using the strength formulation to take advantage of opportunities possessed by the potential of the area for agropolitan development, namely an aggressive strategy.
+The diagram above shows the position of the potential of the Mallawa sub-district area for agropolitan development, which is in Quadrant I, or the strategy made by using the strength formulation take advantage to of opportunities possessed by the potential of the area for agropolitan development, namely an aggressive strategy.
 Furthermore, the aggressive strategy used is based on strength factors, which are internal factors, opportunity factors, which are external factors, and the potential of the area for agropolitan development with alternative strategies as follows:

-230 - Government policies (RT RW Maros district 2012- 2032); - Supportive climatic conditions in the Mallawa sub- district; - The role of society; - Improvement of basic facilities and infrastructure supporting the Mallawa subdistrict area.
-Developing existing potential sub-sectors for agropolitan area development; Using government authority to optimize existing resources to support agropolitan development; Strong motivation, availability of land, and diversity of businesses that can be done to further optimize agricultural products; Using the strategic location of the Mallawa sub-district area for the distribution of goods and services (agricultural products) to the surrounding areas.
-Improving the agricultural management system properly; Providing training to agricultural actors; Cooperation with other parties, especially the local government, in capitalization, marketing, and technology; Cultivation/farming business, post-harvest, processing, and marketing of agricultural commodities.
-Threats (T) S-T Strategy W-T Strategy Conversion of agricultural land into settlements; Similar products from other regions; Lack of use of appropriate technology; Inadequate transportation facilities.
-Increasing the role of the government in protecting farmers through agricultural improvement policies; Promotion of the Mallawa subdistrict area to invite investors; Opening and strengthening market networks; Development of farmer group businesses.
-Increasing the use of technology through coaching and counseling the community on agricultural technology and marketing.
-Improving the working system of farmer institutions to be more optimal.
-Government attention in terms of providing transportation for the distribution of agricultural products.
+Government policies Developing existing potential Improving the agricultural (RT RW Maros district 2012- sub-sectors for agropolitan area management system properly; 2032); development; Providing training to agricultural Supportive climatic Using government authority to actors; conditions in the Mallawa sub- optimize existing resources to support Cooperation with other parties, district; agropolitan development; especially the local government, in The role of society; Strong motivation, availability capitalization, marketing, and technology; Improvement of basic of land, and diversity of businesses that Cultivation/farming business, postfacilities and infrastructure can be done to further optimize harvest, processing, and marketing of supporting the Mallawa agricultural products; agricultural commodities. subdistrict area.
+Using the strategic location of the Mallawa sub-district area for the distribution of goods and services (agricultural products) to the surrounding areas.
+Threats (T) S-T Strategy W-T Strategy Conversion of Increasing the role of the Increasing the use of technology agricultural land into government in protecting farmers through coaching and counseling the community settlements; through agricultural improvement on agricultural technology and marketing.
+Similar products from policies; Improving the working system of other regions; Promotion of the Mallawa sub- farmer institutions to be more optimal.
+Lack of use of district area to invite investors; Government attention in terms of appropriate technology; Opening and strengthening providing transportation for the distribution of Inadequate businesses.